-On Friday morning, right wing fringe types and #QAnon believers on Twitter and Reddit started passing around old tweets from “Guardians of the Galaxy” director James Gunn, dug up by professional conservative outrage pushers, and proof that Gunn was some kind of horrific child rapist, flaunting his proclivities to the world.
+On Friday morning, right wing fringe types and #QAnon believers on Twitter and Reddit started passing around old tweets from “Guardians of the Galaxy” director James Gunn.
+They had been dug up by professional conservative outrage pushers, and served as “proof” that Gunn was some kind of horrific child rapist, flaunting his proclivities to the world.

 These tweets, some going as far back as 2009, were indeed jokes about pedophilia and sexual contact with children.
 They’re gross, puerile, offensive, and most of all, not funny.